-The development of Project Freight starts with a problem, a shipping & delivery problem.
-On behalf of his clients, Axiom Custom Products’ Owner, Woody Stratton, ships multiple projects across the globe.
-These shipments are not affordable nor standard.
-They are high cost projects that resulted into expensive shipments with must deliver dates and times.
-Through the years Stratton began to collect horror stories of failed deliveries.
-One narrative, there was a smashed crate delivered onto the receiver’s dock showing signs of extensive damage possibly from falling off the back of the truck leaving the Axiom’s project in pieces.
-The driver said nothing had occurred during their possession of the shipment and that this was the condition at the time of pick-up.
-Another time a driver with a must deliver shipment unhooked his trailer, left his load on the side of the road, diverted to another state off route, dodging phone calls from the 3rd party freight broker, and then missed the must make delivery time frame altogether.
-When a truck picked up a shipment only to breakdown a few miles from Axiom’s dock front door and didn’t notify them or the 3rd party freight broker, it was the last and final straw for Stratton.
-The driver did not ask for help and fell a full day behind on the delivery to Los Angeles.
-The project missed the delivery by 18 hours leaving Axiom’s Install Team a fraction of the time needed for the project’s build-out.
-To complicate matters, Stratton and his shipping staff began to notice truck drivers arriving to Axiom without proper paperwork for their shipment.
-At times drivers did not even know what shipment they were picking up from Axiom’s dock.
-Frustrated that a solution for transparency trucking wasn’t available and irritated a 3rd party freight broker generally sat in between the driver and the shipper, Stratton began to outline an online solution named Project Freight.
-Project Freight would match qualified truck drivers with must-deliver shipments without the use of a freight broker.
-The system would be designed to allow for direct communication between driver and shipper encouraging accountability, more options and control.
-Also, Project Freight would ensure the shipment’s paperwork, like the Bill of Lading, packing slip and Delivery Receipt, allwould be created automatically based on the shipment specifications electronically accessible to all parties for every shipment.
+The development of Project Freight starts with a problem, a shipping and delivery problem.
+On behalf of his national brand clients, Axiom Custom Products’ owner, Woody Stratton, regularly ships objects across the globe.
+These objects require shipping arrangments that are neither inexpensive nor standard.
+As the objects are typically central to high value corporate events and mission critical corporate projects, their shipping arrangements are generally characterized by inflexible delivery dates and times, and often by the need to maintain special environmental conditions.

+Over the years Stratton has collected his own list of failed delivery horror stories.
+Once, a smashed crate was delivered onto the receiver’s dock in pieces, possibly from falling off the back of the truck.
+The driver claimed that nothing had occurred during his possession of the shipment and that this was the condition of the goods at the time that he received them.

+On another occasion, a driver responsible for a “must deliver” shipment, evidently diverted by another job in a different state, unhooked his trailer, left his load on the side of the road, dodged phone calls from the 3rd party freight broker, and ultimately missed the must-make delivery time frame.

+The last straw for Stratton was when another truck driver failed to notify him (or the 3rd party freight broker) after his truck broke down only a few miles from Axiom’s dock.
+The driver had not asked for help and so fell a full day behind on the delivery.
+The project missed the delivery time by 18 hours, leaving Axiom’s Install Team a fraction of the time required for the project’s build-out.

+Now squarely focused on the shipping problem, Stratton and his staff began to notice truck drivers arriving at Axiom without proper paperwork for their shipment, sometimes completely unaware of what shipment they were supposed to be picking up.
+Frustrated that a solution for transparent trucking wasn’t available, and irritated with 3rd party freight brokers who sat unsympathetically between him and the drivers, Stratton began to outline a solution – a solution that would ultimately become Project Freight.

+The vision for Project Freight started with the concept of a central, digital platform that would serve to match qualified truck drivers with must-deliver shipments, and thereby obviate the need for a freight broker.
+The system would be designed to allow for direct communication between driver and shipper, encouraging accountability, and providing additional options and increased control for the shipper.
+Also, Project Freight would ensure that all of the shipment’s paperwork – an administrative nightmare for shipper and trucker alike – would be created, placed in proper order, and made digitally accessible to both shipper and trucker driver.
+This would include the all important Bill of Lading, Packing Slip and Delivery Receipt, all of which would be rendered automatically based on the shipment’s specifications, and made available electronically to all parties at the click of a mouse.